fioprotocol/fips/fip-5.md

 In order to obfuscate that Sender and Receiver are interacting, one party's information has to be encrypted.
 Obfuscating Sender's data is difficult without changing the architecture of the blockchain to a more complex privacy chain architecture.
 Obfuscating the Receiver's data is easy, but it makes it challenging for the Receiver to identify transactions on the chain that contain information for them.

-To solve this challenge, this FIP introduces the concept of **Search Index**.
+To solve this challenge, this FIP introduces the concept of a **Search Index**.
 This index uses [Diffie-Hellman Key Exchange scheme](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) and can be derived by both Sender and Receiver without any on-chain interaction as it only requires their own private key and the other party's public key.

 #### How is Search Index derived
 * Sender wants to derive Search Index for Receiver and types their FIO Address into their wallet.
-* Sender's wallet fetches FIO Public Key associated with FIO Address entered.
+* Sender's wallet fetches FIO Public Key associated with the FIO Address entered.
 * Sender's wallet uses Sender's FIO Private Key and Receiver's FIO Public Key to derive a shared secret (Secret) using [Diffie-Hellman Key Exchange scheme](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
 * Receiver's FIO Public Key is hashed using [Hash Function A](https://github.com/fioprotocol/fiojs/blob/3b3604bb148043dfb7e7c2982f4146a59d43afbe/src/tests/encryption-fio.test.ts#L65) and Secret as initialization vector to create Receiver's Search Index.